saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

     *   **Emotional Tones:** Identifies prevalent emotions (e.g., joy, anger, surprise, sadness).
     *   **Key Themes:** Highlights the main topics and recurring subjects discussed in the comments.
     *   **Summary Insights:** A concise, human-readable summary of the AI's findings, explaining the overall sentiment and key takeaways, with an emphasis on how popular comments influenced the assessment.
-    *   **Custom Q&A Section:** Displays the AI-generated answers to the user's specific custom questions, respecting the specified word limits.
+    *   **Community Q&A Section:** Displays all AI-generated answers to custom questions asked by any user about this video, respecting the specified word limits.

 ### 2.3.
 Programmatic SEO & Video Analysis Library
 *   **Automated Blog Post Generation:** Immediately after a *new* video analysis is complete, the AI automatically generates a comprehensive, SEO-optimized blog post.
 For videos previously analyzed, the existing blog post is retrieved and linked, ensuring **only one unique blog post exists per video**.